vprusso/vprusso.github.io/content/posts/hexagonal_labyrinths.md

 [1, 2, 4, 8, 16, 32, 64, 128, 256, 512]
 ```

-Additionally, the `Triangle` class is extensible to allow you to define your own generating function for the ruleset.
+Additionally, the `Triangle` class is extensible to allow you to define your own generating function for the rule-set.
 We
 can override the `generate_triangle` function to dictate how the triangular array is defined.
 As an example, here is how
 we can do this to define the [Hosoya Triangle](https://en.wikipedia.org/wiki/Hosoya%27s_triangle):